modm-io/modm/tools/build_script_generator/scons/module.md

 starting by modifying ours.**
 Remember to set `modm:build:scons:include_sconstruct` to `False`, so that your custom `SConstruct` does not get overwritten.
+See the instructions inside our generated default `SConstruct`.

 ## SCons Methods